chrislu2016/ChrisLu/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I'm **Lu Hongcheng (Chris Lu)**, currently pursuing my Ph.D. in Journalism and Communication at **Tsinghua University**.
+Hello, I'm **Lu Hongcheng (Chris Lu)**, currently pursuing my Ph.D. in school of Journalism and Communication at **Tsinghua University**.

-My academic journey has been driven by a passion for understanding the dynamic intersections of **media economics, political communication**, and the **digital culture industry**.
+My academic journey has been driven by a passion for understanding the dynamic intersections of **media economics, political communication, gender studies**, and the **digital culture industry**.

 Academic Background